username10151/LittleLemon/README.md

 # littlelemon
 Back-End-Dev-Capstone

+If you are reviewing this please read Notes.txt - This will help you with setup!

 When # is in url path below it stands for id number (<int:pk>)

 /auth - includes all the djsoer libary's paths